Are You Overpaying?

 Why use a broker instead of going direct?

-Find out if you are actually covered
+Find out if you are properly covered